SENZO-NCEKANA/Django-News-Application/README.md

 # Django News Application

-A news application built with Django that lets users read articles from different publishers and journalists.
-It includes user roles, subscriptions, and article management features.
+A Django news application where users can read articles from publishers and journalists.
+Features user roles, subscriptions, and article management.

 ## Features